Learn everything you need to know about the Tiko 3D printer on Kickstarter with our Tiko FAQ. Check back for regular updates.

 The answer: “Proprietary cartridges and cloud slicing are typically a tool used to lock customers into a manufacturer’s ecosystem and business model, which indeed sucks if a company goes under.
 We have no such intentions, we simply believe that we can do everything better than the status quo, so we encourage people to use our filament/slicer because it empowers them, not because it limits them.
 Regardless of what happens to us, Tiko will continue to work with 3rd party filaments and G-code.”

-More robust and faster stepper motor (NEW, July 7th)
+Tiko 3D Printer Update #7: July 7th – More robust and faster stepper motor

 “During the campaign a number of backers expressed concerns about the small stepper motors we’re using inside Tiko.
 Let’s face it, we saw it coming.
 We used motors that – although more suitable for a compact, lightweight, and energy efficient 3D printer like Tiko – would be compared directly against the beast-like and painfully expensive Nema-series motors used in old-school 3D printers.

 The concerns were always about two factors: Speed, and motor lifespan – both of which are directly dependent on the gears inside the motor housing.
 So… we pounced on it!

 For a little extra cost and the time it took for tooling, we worked with our motor supplier to improve these little motors just for Tiko.
 We came up with a customized gear ratio that significantly improves speed without affecting resolution, and we use higher quality gears with a hardened material that improves lifespan.”